ieg-dhr/QTEI/README.md

 This loads qtei.js from `path/to/qtei.js` and sets it up to instantiate a TeiViewer within the first element matching the selector.
-The instance will then load the tei file at `url/to/tei.xml`.
+The instance will then load the TEI file at `url/to/tei.xml`.

 ### Via a Local Development Environment